ormnv/scheduler/readme.txt

-Olga Romanova
-Operating Systems
-Spring 2013
-Lab 2 - Scheduler

 The scheduler lab assignment was written in Java and consists of the SchedulerM (the main) and objects Scheduler and Process.
+The program tests three process scheduling algorithms: first come first serve, round robin, and shortest time remaining.
+A process is identified by four integers, representing Process ID, CPU time, I/O time and Arrival time respectively.
+The convention for process IDs is to start with 0 and be numbered sequentially.
+A test input is included (scheduler_in.txt).
+The output shows the state of processes at each clock cycle and statistics about the length of time to finish all processes.
+The output file has the name of the input file followed by 1, 2 or 3 representing the selected scheduling algorithm.

 To run the program, compile with javac